-20. In the Yajurveda, the wish for the growth of the Nation saysthe ideal woman of the society.
-May the brave warrior, who sits in the chariot be winning the wars, our youths worthy of sitting in the Assembly of respectful people.
+O Supreme Brahma; may the supreme knowledgeable be born in our nation, the mighty generals be born for slaying the mighty enemy, may the cow be giving plenty of milk, may the load bearing Taurus be strong and agile, may the woman be the ideal woman for the society.
+May the brave warrior, who sits in the chariot be winning the wars, our youths worthy of sitting in the assembly of respectful people.
 Let the clouds rain as per the requirement of our nation.
-May our medicinal plants flourish and give results.
+May our medicinal herbs flourish and give results.
 May our yoga and kshema always be done in the best way.